Landmark Report Concludes Abortion In U.S. Is Safe

 He says the study shows most of those laws do nothing to improve women's health.

 "Abortion is safer when it's performed earlier in gestation," Lawrence says.
 "And so delaying and making people wait and go through hoops of unnecessary, extra procedures does not improve the safety.
-And actually by having them delay, can actually worsen the safety."
+And actually by having them delay can actually worsen the safety."

-The U.S. Supreme Court in 2016 voided some state abortion laws when it ruled that Texas's strict rules around abortion facilities impose an undue burden on women.
+The U.S. Supreme Court in 2016 voided some state abortion laws when it ruled that Texas' strict rules around abortion facilities impose an undue burden on women.
 But other laws remain in place even without any backing in medical research.

 Still, Donna Harrison says there are good reasons for the requirements.